fiseleo/BA-Modding-Toolkit/README.md

 ### Spine Converter (Experimental Feature)
 Uses a third-party program to convert older Spine 3.8 format to the currently supported 4.2 format.
 - You need to download the third-party Spine converter program yourself.
-BAMT only provides the conversion function, not the program itself.
+BAMT only calls the program to convert Spine files, not provides the program itself.
 - Download URL: [SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter/releases)
 - Configure the path to `SpineSkeletonDataConverter.exe` in the settings interface, and check the "启用 Spine 转换" (Enable Spine Conversion) option.